The BioFiles - Bill Hubick

 • Adenolinum grandiflorum (Desf.)
 W.A.Weber

 Linum grandiflorum is a species of flax known by several common names, including flowering flax,[2] red flax, scarlet flax, and crimson flax.
-It is native to Algeria, but it is known elsewhere in Northern Africa, Southern Europe and in several locations in North America as an introduced species.[3]
+It is native to Algeria and Tunisia, but it is known elsewhere in Northern Africa, Southern Europe and in several locations in North America as an introduced species.[3][4][5]
 It is an annual herb producing an erect, branching stem lined with waxy, lance-shaped leaves 1 to 2 centimeters long.
 The inflorescence bears flowers on pedicels several centimeters long.
 The flower has 5 red petals each up to 3 centimeters long and stamens tipped with anthers bearing light blue pollen.
 It can on occasion be found as a casual well outside its normal established range; records from the British Isles, for example, are reasonably frequent (as per the latest BSBI atlas) but, grown as an annual, it rarely persists for more than one season.

 Cultivation